 In April 2018, he was the piano soloist in Beethoven’s Choral Fantasy with the Symphony of Oak Park and River Forest (SOPRF) at Orchestra Hall.
 In October 2017, he performed Grieg’s Piano Concerto with the Lake Shore Symphony Orchestra, with whom he has also performed Schumann’s Piano Concerto,Tchaikovsky’s Piano Concerto No. 1, and Rhapsody in Blue.
 In October 2010, Patrick was the soloist in Dohnanyi’s Variations on a Nursery Rhyme with the West Suburban Symphony Orchestra.
 In 2005, Godon was the harpsichord soloist in Alfred Schnittke’s Concerto Grosso No. 2 with the Civic Orchestra of Chicago, along with Gidon Kremer, violin, and Kristina Blaumane, cello.
 In 2004, he was the harpsichord soloist in Alfred Schnittke’s Concerto Grosso No. 4, “Symphony No. 5” along with Alicia Koelz, violin, and Somerlie Aston, oboe.
 Godon has also appeared as soloist in Bach’s Brandenburg Concerto No. 5 with the SOPRF, and in both 2002 and 2008 with the DePaul University Wind Ensemble in Hindemith’s Konzertmusik, with Donald Deroche conducting.

-In July of 2011, Patrick became the Music Director of The Tower Chorale and made that year, our 26th, a rousing success.
-He continues to post successful seasons and now launches our 35th year!
+In July of 2011, Patrick became the Music Director of the Tower Chorale and made that year, our 26th, a rousing success.
+He continues to program wonderful concerts and challenge the Chorale in exciting ways!

 In 2010, Patrick toured Japan twice as duo pianist with Reiko Yamada.
 They performed concerts in Tokyo and Nikko of music by Akira Ifukube, composer of the original Godzilla film score.
 One review said, “Mr. Patrick Godon possessed an embracing quality and he enveloped her in his warm-colored sound.
 I’m sure that everybody in the audience must have been attracted to his humanistic qualities.
 This concert is one that cannot be measured by normal standards; it took us to another dimension.”
 They returned to Japan in August 2014 to present concerts in honor of Ifukube’s 100 year birth anniversary.
 Patrick has also performed duo piano works with CSO former principal piano Mary Sauer on stage at Orchestra Hall.